 Southeast Tech’s Welding program teaches you how to use a heat fusion process to join metal parts.
 Welding is used in many industries, including automobile manufacturing and repair, shipbuilding, aerospace, as well as in construction of bridges and other structures.

 Southeast Tech’s Welding Certificate program puts you on the fast-track to your field.
 Each course is 4-12 weeks in duration.
-STI offers four certificates:
+STC offers four certificates:

 - Shielded Metal Arc Welding (SMAW)